BU-Spark/se-savor-app/README.md

 `docker run -p 5000:5000 savor`<br/>
 This forwards requests made to `localhost:5000` to port 5000 of the container.

+5. Visit `localhost:5000` in your browser to test the app.
+Please use Chrome or Firefox because there are some bugs with Safari and IE, as noted in the `Known Bugs & Unimplemented Features` section.

-5. Bonus: To delete old Docker containers do<br/>
+6. Bonus: To delete old Docker containers do<br/>
 `docker ps -a`<br/>
 Under the NAMES column, find the one you want to remove and do<br/>
 `docker rm CONTAINER_NAME_HERE`<br/>